 If you have five years, you would need a 5-year default-free bond.
 You couldn’t use a 2-year bond and then purchase a 3-year bond to fill the gap as there would be reinvestment risk.

 There are three key insights when understanding the risk-free rate:

 - The real risk-free rate is equal to real economic growth

 - It affects the future more than the present

 Risk-free rates vary across currencies due to inflation.
 Higher inflation currencies will have higher risk-free rates, and lower inflation currencies will have lower risk-free rates.
-This fact also means there’s only one real risk-free rate, which makes sense because if capital can flow freely to economies with the highest real returns, it will, and this will arbitrage away any additional return.
+This fact also means there’s only one real risk-free rate, which makes sense because if capital can flow freely to economies with the highest real returns, it will arbitrage away any additional return.

 The real risk-free rate is equal to the real rate of economic growth.
 An economy can only promise a return relative to the amount it grows over the long term.

 Since growth delivers cash flows in the future, the value of future growth will increase more than currently owned assets as risk-free rates fall and vice versa.
 This asymmetry sheds light on one reason why “growth stocks” have beaten “value stocks” in the current low-interest environment.

 When valuing a business whose cash flows are potentially perpetual or is a going concern, use a: